uoy-ads/hsds-data-catalogue-docs/docs/Portal_User_Guide/Section-4_Search_Filters.md

 | Dating | Description |
 | ----------- | ----------- |
 | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![List of Dating options for text entry of "medi"](../assets/27-Dating.png) | In the example here, all matches to the first four characters “medi” entered in the text box are listed.
 As can be seen, there are several matches to the (intended) term of “medieval” and also a few others where different spellings or languages have been used in the original metadata.
 One term, Holoceno medio (Mid-Holocene) is an unintended match! |

+## Filter options on the results page

+When one or more of the Map and Timeline tools and/or filters are applied to the search, the results are automatically updated and the results page shows the current selection in use at the top of the page.
+In the example below, the search term is "Buttons" and the Resource type "Artefact" has been selected.
+The "Medieval" period has been applied from the Time period tool and the Map tool has also been used to define as area which is shown as Bbox: 60,-38,41,47.
+Bbox stands for Bounding box and the numbers are the latitude and longitude measurements which define the (rectangular) geographical area of interest.